mrandybu/altrepo-server/README.en.md

 Request parameters:

 * name * - name of binary package
-* branch *
+* branch * - repository name

 #### /what_depends_src

-Returns a list of source packages whose binary packages build will fail after removal specified package from the repository.
+The function search build dependencies of package, list packages or packages from task.
+Also function can also use such parameters like as leaf, searching depth.

 Request parameters:

-* name * - name of source package
+* name * - package or list of packages
 * task ** - task id (can't used with 'name')
-* branch * (* - only 'name')
+* branch (* - for pkg_ls only) - name of repository
-* arch
+* arch - package architectures
 * leaf - show assembly dependency chain
 * deep - sets the sorting depth (ex.: deep=1 (also 2, 3))
+* dptype - type of package for sorting (source, binary, both)
 * reqfilter - package or packages (binary) for filter result by dependency
 * reqfilterbysrc - package or packages (source) for filter result by dependency